 - be based on experience that is broad enough and of sufficient duration to afford the student enough opportunity to acquire an appropriate amount and level of learning.

-Portfolios submitted for assessment are subject to the College Academic Honesty Policy and are reviewed by faculty to make recommendations regarding credit.
+Portfolios submitted for assessment are subject to the Student Code of Conduct and are reviewed by faculty to make recommendations regarding credit.
 Faculty may recommend credit, request more information, or not recommend credit.
 When credit is recommended, the credit is transcripted onto the student's record with a grade of "P" (Pass) and identified as from portfolio.
 When more information is requested, the student will have up to 30 days to respond.
 When credit is not recommended, it is not reflected on the student's transcript; the student may submit a second portfolio challenging the same course and pay the assessment fee.
 If credit is not recommended for the second portfolio, the student cannot resubmit.

 Undergraduate Portfolio Credit

-Undergraduate credit is awarded for portfolios that demonstrate learning equivalent to having successfully completed the specified course with a grade of "C" or better.
-There is no limit to the number of credits an undergraduate student can earn through the portfolio process.
+Undergraduate credit is awarded for portfolios that demonstrate learning equivalent to having successfully completed the specified course with a grade of "C" (73%) or better.
+There is no limit to the number of credits an undergraduate student can earn through the portfolio process, as long as it meets degree plan requirements.

-If a student has successfully completed a course comparable to IDS102 at another regionally accredited institution of higher learning with a grade of "C" or better, the student may be able to submit portfolios for assessment without completing IDS 102.
-A comparable course must include experience analyzing one's learning and relating it to academic content areas with instructions on preparing a portfolio to challenge a course for credit.
-Determinations regarding equivalent courses eligible for this process are made by the Prior Learning Assessment (PLA) Director.
+If a student has successfully completed a course comparable to IDS102 at another regionally accredited institution of higher learning with a grade of "C" or better, the student may request an exception to submit portfolios for assessment without completing IDS 102.
+A comparable course must include experience analyzing one's learning and relating it to academic content areas along with instructions on preparing a portfolio to challenge a course for credit.
+Determinations regarding equivalent courses eligible for this process are made by the Prior Learning Assessment (PLA) director.

 Graduate Portfolio Credit

-Graduate credit is awarded for portfolios that demonstrate learning equivalent to having successfully completed the specified graduate-level course with a grade of "B" or better.
-Graduate students may use up to six (6) credits earned through prior learning assessment (PLA) toward the Master's degree in Organizational Effectiveness and Leadership.
-PLA credit includes all credit awarded through portfolio assessment in addition to any credit awarded from exams and credit reviews of credentials and non-credit programs.
-To pursue graduate-level credit for knowledge gained through experience, graduate students should contact the PLA Director to make arrangements for using the portfolio assessment process.
+Graduate credit is awarded for portfolios that demonstrate learning equivalent to having successfully completed the specified graduate-level course with a grade of "B" (83%) or better.
+Graduate students may use up to six (6) credits earned through Prior Learning Assessment (PLA) toward the master's degree.
+PLA credit includes all credit awarded through portfolio assessment in addition to any credit awarded from exams, credentials, and non-collegiate training and instructional programs.
+To pursue graduate-level credit for knowledge gained through experience, graduate students should reference the Graduate Portfolio Program Manual posted in the Prior Learning Assessment (PLA) section of Student Self Service in the MyCharterOak student portal and consult their advisor.